- Our Expertise

 - Submit requests for budget revisions to sponsors

 - Submit requests for no-cost time extensions to sponsors

 - Put forward any necessary internal forms for review and approval to VPR or Director

-- Review subcontract invoices for appropriateness and route for payment
+- Review subcontract invoices for appropriateness, route to PI for approval, and they route for payment

 - Work with auditors on all sponsored activity review

 - Submit all close out documents to sponsors

 - Maintain the complete official project file until closed